Air Conditioner Repair Checklist

 Once your thermostat is adjusted correctly, you should start getting cool air promptly.

 Your AC probably has a shut-off lever by its condenser.
 This lever is commonly in a metal box hung on your residence.
-If your air conditioner has recently been serviced, the device may have inadvertently been positioned in the “off” location.
+If your air conditioner has recently been serviced, the device may have inadvertently been turned off.

 Clogged Condensate Drain Pan